 - User behaviour

-Website speed performance metrics are composed of several parts, including time to title, time to interact, and connection time to name a few.
-Time to title is how long it takes your title to load and show up on a browsers tab.
-This is a very important metric, because if it is too slow, you will lose many viewers or customers who are not keen on waiting for anything to load.
+Website speed performance metrics are composed of several parts, including the time to title, time to interact, and the connection time to name a few.
+Time to a title is how long it takes your title to load and show up on a browsers tab.
+This is a very important metric because if it is too slow, you will lose many viewers or customers who are not keen on waiting for anything to load.
 In short, this makes your website look bad.

-Content complexity consist of metric such as overall weight and overall asset count.
+Content complexity consists of metrics such as overall weight and overall asset count.
 The overall weight is the total sum of bytes the user receives.
 Overall asset count is the sum total of assets your website has, such as image counts.